timholy/AdvancedScientificComputing/setup.md

 output: pdf_document
 ---

-Your first task is to set up a development environment.
-Minimally, this includes Julia, VS Code, and its Julia extension, although the Julia-specific steps can be deferred until the second week.
+An important task is to set up a development environment.
+Minimally, this includes VS Code, Julia, VS Code's Julia extension.
+The Julia-specific steps can be deferred until the second week.
 Optionally, you might also be interested in Jupyter notebooks (the *Ju* is for Julia, the first language besides *py*thon to support notebooks), a good terminal & shell (for Windows users), and a standalone Git client.

 The author is primarily a Linux user, and some advice for Windows and Macs may not be ideal; please provide feedback and help each other on the slack.